OSVR/libfunctionality/README.md

 also want the clang-format plugin.
 In either case, there are a pair of scripts in `/devtools/`:

-- `format-project.cmd` runs `clang-format` in place using wildcards to hopefully grab every file.
+- `format-project.sh` runs `clang-format` in place using unix `find` to hopefully grab every file.
+Windows users need Git for Windows installed and handling `.sh` files to run this.
+(A default install will do that, IIRC)

 - `format-file.cmd` runs `clang-format` in place on whatever file or files you drop on it - useful if you want some other code to also look